ViewComponent/demo/README.md

-# actionview-component-demo
+# view-component-demo

-Rails application with ActionView::Component, using the `https://github.com/github/actionview-component` gem.
+Rails application with ViewComponent, using the `https://github.com/github/actionview-component` gem.

 ## Ruby version